mochi-atto/aoa-docparse/README.md

-# Parish Document Parser
+# AoA Parish Management System

 A web application for church parishes to upload, parse, and manage utility bills and insurance appraisals.
 Built with React + FastAPI + PostgreSQL.
+Currently under development.

 ## Overview

-Parish Document Parser helps diocesan property managers track utility costs and building valuations across multiple parish properties.
+This system helps diocesan property managers track utility costs and building valuations across multiple parish properties.
 Upload a utility bill PDF and the system extracts structured data using OpenAI.
 Appraisals are entered through a guided form with PDF preview — no AI involved, keeping confidential data local.

 ### Key Features